 Some functions convert event sets to time series.

-- aggregates a set of events and converts them into a single time series, where every data point represents the number of events that started at that time minus the number of events that ended at that time.
-Instantaneous events are represented as a single “0” value: 1 started minus 1 ended (instantaneous events are defined as events having their end time equal to their start time). -
+• count(<events>) - Aggregates a set of events and converts the result to a single time series, where every data point represents the number of events that started at that time minus the number of events that ended at that time.
+Instantaneous events are represented as a single “0” value: 1 started minus 1 ended (instantaneous events are defined as events having their end time equal to their start time).

 Single Event Functions